-Type the Active Directory domain name for your XenApp or XenDesktop implementation in FQDN (fully qualified domain name) format.
+Type the Active Directory domain name for your Virtual Apps and Desktops implementation in FQDN (Fully Qualified Domain Name) format.

 b.
 Which Active Directory servers in your domain can this BIG-IP system contact?

 Type both the FQDN and IP address of all Active Directory servers in your domain that this BIG-IP system can contact.
 Make sure this BIG-IP system and the Active Directory servers have routes to one another and that firewalls allow traffic between the two.
 Click Add to include additional servers.